akobr/strong-beaver/README.md

 Dependency | Description
 --- | ---
+[CommonServiceLocator](https://github.com/unitycontainer/commonservicelocator) | The library provides an abstraction over IoC containers and service locators.
+Using the library allows an application to indirectly access the capabilities without relying on hard references.
 [MVVM Light Toolkit](http://www.mvvmlight.net/) | The framework takes a lot of inspiration from this great and powerful toolkit. *This dependency will be integrated.*
 [Json.NET](https://www.newtonsoft.com/json) | The JSON is the most popular data transfer format used on the network and for communication between systems.
 [Popup Page Plugin for Xamarin](https://github.com/rotorgames/Rg.Plugins.Popup) | Xamarin plugin which is used for showing user-defined dialogues. *This dependency would be removed soon.*